DavidAnson/markdownlint/doc/Rules.md

 ```

 When an error is detected, this rule outputs the line number of the first
-problematic header (otherwise, it outputs the last line number of the file).
+problematic heading (otherwise, it outputs the last line number of the file).

-Note that while the `headers` parameter uses the "## Text" ATX header style for
+Note that while the `headings` parameter uses the "## Text" ATX heading style for
-simplicity, a file may use any supported header style.
+simplicity, a file may use any supported heading style.

 <a name="md044"></a>